yourzzb/testpro/readme.txt

-git 1 line resource;modified in 1 line;
+git 1 line resource;modified in  line;
 add in 2 line resource;
+add in 3 line ;